-Treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause your stomach to make too much acid, such as Zollinger-Ellison syndrome.
+Treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause excess stomach acid.
 Also helps heal a damaged esophagus.
-This medicine is a proton pump inhibitor (PPI).

-First - Lansoprazole, Heartburn Relief 24 Hour, Prevacid, Prevacid NapraPAC 375, Prevacid NapraPAC 500, Prevacid SoluTab, Prevacid Solutab, Prevpac, Rite Aid Lansoprazole, Topcare Lansoprazole, Triple TherapyThere may be other brand names for this medicine.
+First - Lansoprazole, Heartburn Relief 24 Hour, Heartburn Treatment 24 Hour, Prevacid, Prevacid NapraPAC 375, Prevacid NapraPAC 500, Prevacid SoluTab, Prevacid Solutab, Prevpac, Rite Aid Lansoprazole, Topcare Lansoprazole, Triple TherapyThere may be other brand names for this medicine.

 How to Use This Medicine:

-Delayed Release Capsule, Liquid, Tablet Disintegrating, Delayed Release
+Delayed Release Capsule, Liquid, Tablet Disintegrating, Delayed Release, Packet

 - Take your medicine as directed.